-Using Maps.Me to avoid getting lost there are a lot of different paths around here to nearby villages and no real signage.
-Locals point the way when we look confused so they are use to it.
+We are using Maps.Me to avoid getting lost there are a lot of different paths around here to nearby villages and no real signage.
+Locals point the way when we look confused so they are used to it.

-One last push up the stairs we arrive in Bahundanda greeted by our friends who have been ‘shopping around’ for a place to stay.
+With one last push up the stairs, we arrive in Bahundanda greeted by our friends who have been ‘shopping around’ for a place to stay.
 We are the first group to arrive for the day so have the top pick of accommodation.

 Staying in Bahundanda: Mountain View Hotel

-After looking at a couple options we decide collectively that the best deal for us would be Mountain View Hotel.
-Apart from the name they have clean-ish rooms, decent blankets and nice views of the surrounding villages.
+After looking at a couple of options we decided collectively that the best deal for us would be Mountain View Hotel.
+Apart from the name they have clean-ish rooms, decent blankets, and nice views of the surrounding villages.

 The room is free as long as we purchase dinner and breakfast through them.
-There is charging in the main building and there is wifi which costs 100nrs, though we find out the hard way it does not actually work.
+There is charging in the main building and there is wifi which costs 100 NRS / $0.75, though we find out the hard way it does not actually work.